Holiday Fire Safety

 Call 9-1-1 immediately, if there is an emergency and you need help.

 Cooking fires are the leading causes of house fires.
 It’s tempting to leave the kitchen to visit with company but you should always stay in the kitchen while food is cooking.
-Also, always keep children and pets away from hot stoves.
-Learn more.
+Learn more important safety tips.

 Fire safety for visitors